HalftimeHarry/lifehub/SCHEMA.md

 ## Use Case

 LifeHub is designed for couples (like Alexis and Dustin) who need to coordinate their schedules and manage appointments for people they care for (like Carol and Charlie).

+**Key Concept:** Everyone (users and non-users) is tracked in the `people` collection.
+This creates a unified model where:
+- **Alexis and Dustin** are in people AND can log in as users
+- **Carol and Charlie** are in people but cannot log in
+- **Appointments** can be for anyone using the `for` field

 Users can:
 - Create appointments for themselves or others
 - Track work shifts across multiple jobs
 - Plan trips together